The Short-term Rational Lanczos Method and Applications

-\begin{example} {\rm With the same data as in the previous example, we focus on iteration $j=30$ and inspect the magnitude of the vector components of the vectors $f(J_j) e_1$ and $q_1^TQ_j$, which give the factors in the sum $|\sum_{\ell=1}^j ({\bm\epsilon}_j)_\ell (f(J_j) e_1)_\ell|$.
+\begin{example} {\rm With the same data as in { Example~\ref{ex:fpa1}}, we focus on iteration $j=30$ and inspect the magnitude of the {components} of the vectors $f(J_j) e_1$ and $q_1^TQ_j$, which give the factors in the sum $|\sum_{\ell=1}^j ({\bm\epsilon}_j)_\ell (f(J_j) e_1)_\ell|$.
 The two plots in Figure~\ref{fig:orth} ($\rho=0.45$ on the left and $\rho=0.85$ on the right) report the quantities $|f(J_j) e_1|_\ell$, $|q_1^TQ_j|_\ell$ and $|q_1^TQ_j|_\ell |f(J_j) e_1|_\ell$ for $\ell=1, \ldots, 30$.
 The two figures consistently report that the increasing pattern of $|q_1^TQ_j|_\ell$ inversely matches the decreasing one of $|f(J_j) e_1|_\ell$, so that the product of each component remains at the level of $10^{-15}$.
-If $J_j$ were exact, the decay pattern of $|f(J_j) e_1|_\ell$ would be expected, due to the theoretical results reported in \cite{Pozza.Simoncini.20tr}.
-The fact that round-off error does not seem to significantly alter the interplay between $|q_1^TQ_j|_\ell$ and $|f(J_j) e_1|_\ell$ could be related to the theory developed by Greenbaum \cite{Greenbaum.89} for the polynomial Lanczos method, Greenbaum showed that the computed projected matrix can be expressed as the output of the Lanczos iteration applied {\it in exact arithmetic} not to $A$ but to a matrix $\tilde A$ of larger dimensions.
+If $J_j$ were exact, the decay pattern of $|f(J_j) e_1|_\ell$ would be expected, {thanks} to the theoretical results reported in \cite{Pozza.Simoncini.20tr}. { The fact that round-off error does not seem to significantly alter the interplay between $|q_1^TQ_j|_\ell$ and $|f(J_j) e_1|_\ell$ could be related to the theory developed by Greenbaum \cite{Greenbaum.89}.
+For the polynomial Lanczos method, Greenbaum showed that the computed projected matrix can be expressed as the output of the Lanczos iteration applied {\it in exact arithmetic} not to $A$ but to a matrix $\tilde A$ of larger dimensions.
 In particular the eigenvalues of $\tilde A$ cluster around those of $A$.
 If an analogous result could be derived for the projected matrix $J_j$ computed by the rational Lanczos method, then the result in \cite{Pozza.Simoncini.20tr} would ensure that the decay pattern of $|f(J_j) e_1|_\ell$ also holds in finite precision.
 This would justify the persistency of the interplay between $|q_1^TQ_j|_\ell$ and $|f(J_j) e_1|_\ell$ in finite precision arithmetic.
 We will address this intriguing issue in future research.}